macvaz/log-creator/README.md

 ## Run

+### Default setup

-Default setup (asumes a random feed of 50 and 10 seconds in each iteration) sbt run
+Asumes a random feed of 50 and 10 seconds in each iteration sbt run

-Customized setup
+### Customized setup
+Allows user to customize the log creation rate

 sbt "run feed milliseconds"

 For example:

-sbt "run 20 1000" will
+sbt "run 20 1000"

-use 20 as feed when creatong random number of logs iterate a complete cycle each second
+will use 20 as feed when creating random number of logs in each log level will iterate a complete cycle each second

 Adjusting both paramters users can easily customize the log creation rate.